oscarpg41/wpplugin_weblinks/README.md

 Language: Spanish

-The weblinks database have three columns:
+The opg_plugin_weblinks database have three columns:

 -idLink INT( 11 ) ,

 -name VARCHAR( 100 ) NOT NULL ,

 -url VARCHAR( 140 ) NOT NULL )';